knightss27/grafana-network-weathermap/website/docs/customization.md

 One of the most important parts of creating a weathermap is arranging the links between nodes.
 Depending on the orientation of these links, some specific settings may work best.

+**PLEASE NOTE: Links are drawn in the order in which they are added to a node, meaning some may overlap if you aren't careful when adding them.
+While a future version may make some easier way to deal with this, for now you can just remove the relevant links and re-add them in the necessary order.**

 ## Link Options

 - Anchors: